OIDC Provider, applications and user flows

 ⚠️ Strata does NOT recommend using the ROPC flow.

-• implicit_id – Returns an ID token directly from the authorization endpoint (legacy)
+• Implicit ID – Returns an ID token directly from the authorization endpoint (legacy)

-• implicit_token – Returns an access token directly (legacy)
+• Implicit Token – Returns an access token directly (legacy)

 The implicit_id and implicit_token grant types are used for supporting the Implicit Flow with id_token and access_token respectively returned from the authorization endpoint.